tea-ok/movie-wizard/docs/README.md

     These kinds of serializers were an entirely new concept to me, and it took some time for me to wrap my head around them.
 I like how they allow you to customize the data that is returned in the response, and how you can nest serializers to return related data without messing around with complicated SQL queries.

-4. Created the views for the models:
+4. Created the views for the models + associated routes (available in the respective `urls.py` files):

     - [accounts/views.py](../movie_wizard/accounts/views.py)
         - Features three API views: